Matias Tellez

-Matias Tellez is a Norwegian singer-songwriter, composer and record producer.
-Matias is one of the many young artists that the press have called the Bergen Wave.
+Matias Tellez is a Norwegian singer-songwriter, composer, and record producer.
+He has been identified by Norwegian media as part of the "Bergen Wave," a term used to describe a group of emerging artists from Bergen.
 His music contains elements of pop, rock and Tropicália.
 He released solo music until starting the band Young Dreams, of which he is the principal songwriter and producer.

 Background

-Matias's parents, both from Chile, moved to Norway as political refugees, and his style is heavily influenced by South American sounds, bossa nova, Tropicália and artists such as Os Mutantes, Los Gatos, Jorge Ben, and Caetano Veloso.
+Tellez's parents, both from Chile, moved to Norway as political refugees, and his style is heavily influenced by South American sounds, bossa nova, Tropicália and artists such as Os Mutantes, Los Gatos, Jorge Ben, and Caetano Veloso.

-Matias started playing violin at the age of six and piano aged seven, but found what would become his preferred instrument when he picked up his father's guitar at twelve.
-At the age of thirteen Matias entered the Eggstock battle of the bands with his band, Frustration To Creation, where he placed second, winning the opportunity to record a demo at Tinitus Studios in Bergen.
-The demo was heard by HP Gundersen and Kato Ådland, who had discovered Bergen bands such as Sondre Lerche, Nathalie Nordnes and Real Ones; they worked with Matias over the following years.
+Tellez started playing violin at the age of six and piano aged seven, but found what would become his preferred instrument when he picked up his father's guitar at twelve.
+At the age of thirteen Tellez entered the Eggstock battle of the bands with his band, Frustration To Creation, where he placed second, winning the opportunity to record a demo at Tinitus Studios in Bergen.
+The demo was heard by HP Gundersen and Kato Ådland, who had discovered Bergen bands such as Sondre Lerche, Nathalie Nordnes and Real Ones; they worked with Tellez over the following years.

 Career

-Aged fourteen, Matias released his first single 'Singing La la la la la' produced by HP Gundersen and Kato Ådland, on their label New Records.
+Aged fourteen, Tellez released his first single 'Singing La la la la la' produced by HP Gundersen and Kato Ådland, on their label New Records.
 Tellez then played many concerts around Bergen including at By:larm 2004, which led to shows all over Norway including the Øya Festival in Oslo.
-From the age of thirteen to sixteen Matias wrote and recorded 3 albums which were never released, but resulted in the EP 'Matias Tellez' on New Records.
+From the age of thirteen to sixteen Tellez wrote and recorded 3 albums which were never released, but resulted in the EP 'Matias Tellez' on New Records.

-In 2007 Matias released his first full album, Tamias Mellez, on Gjøa Recordings/Sonet and through Flake Records in Japan.
+In 2007, Tellez released his first full album, Tamias Mellez, on Gjøa Recordings/Sonet and through Flake Records in Japan.
 The album received modest reviews but featured the single Brand New Kicks which was entered into the national radio station NRK P3's annual new music competition Urørt.
-Matias won the 2008 competition, which had been won the previous year by Ida Maria, and brought Matias much national media attention and radio play.
+Tellez won the 2008 competition, which had been won the previous year by Ida Maria, and brought Tellez much national media attention and radio play.